NavyaG-lab/Tech-writer/primer.md

 ## Sabesp overview
   * Command line utility for interacting with data infra ([sample commands](cli_examples.md))

-## Capivara-clj overview [UPDATE REQUIRED]
+## Capivara-clj overview
-  * Redshift data-loader (from avro files to populated Redshift tables)
+  * [Capivara](https://github.com/nubank/capivara) is a Redshift data-loader written in Clojure.
+The -clj suffix is there to disambiguate from an older SQL runner project.
+  * We load Redshift from avro files that are computed by Itaipu.
+While the default dataset storage format for Itaipu is Parquet, we use the "avroize" function to create a copy of the dataset in Avro format, because Redshift can load directly from Avro (and not from Parquet).
-  * Runs during (reacting to finished datasets via SQS from Metapod) and after Itaipu (batch job to do the cutover once everything is ready)
+  * Capivara runs simultaneously with Itaipu (reacting to committed datasets via SQS messages published by Metapod) and after Itaipu (batch job to do the cutover once everything is ready).
+We use SQS for this reactive flow because Metapod is on our production stack (in AWS São Paulo) and Capivara runs in AWS US East (where Redshift runs).

 ## Deployment pipeline [UPDATE REQUIRED]
   * Environments (test, devel, prod)